This piece was originally published on April 24, 2017, and was updated on May 1, 2023.

 There are some instances when a buyer with a down payment of more than 20% is required to buy insurance, such as if the property is located in a remote area or a community with just one industry.

 Your lender will apply for mortgage default insurance from one of three providers.
 The most common one is the Canada Mortgage and Housing Corporation (CMHC), a government-run organization that’s also the national regulator for mortgage insurance and premium pricing.
-The other two providers are private insurers Genworth Financial and Canada Guaranty.
+The other two providers are private insurers Sagen and Canada Guaranty.
 They almost always use the same pricing and criteria set by the CMHC.

 The premiums you pay for mortgage default insurance depends upon the size of your down payment.
 The smaller your down payment is, the higher the premium will be: